kndwin/nextjs-blog/posts/passing-the-aws-developer-associate.md

 # Passing  the AWS developer associate
 ## Context
 - My company (Appian) provides a generous offering of ~$7,000 AUD per year for self-study.
 The catch though is you have to  pass in order to receive the full subsidy.
-- For a while now, I've been eyeing for this certification, finally comited and booked the exam with 2 months to study for it.
+- For a while now, I've been eyeing for this certification, finally commited and booked the exam with 2 months to study for it.
 - Did the studying outside of work (this involved nights and weekends).
 ## Study plan
 ### Lectures